wisecavc/discord_chatbot/README.md

 It is entirely free to use and open source, provided users follow the terms and conditions of both Discord and Ollama.

+I made this a template repo for other users to be able to use easily to create their own Discord bots using Ollama, but please cite the original repo (https://github.com/wisecavc/discord_chatbot) and the other associated citations in the Citations section if you intend to use this repository to upload your own code made with it.

 ## Requirements